Ishtori Haparchi: Works

 In his work, there are various factual accounts that contribute to the elucidation of contemporary geographical-historical issues.
-His contribution is so significant that modern scholars have bestowed upon him the title "The First Among the Researchers of the Land of Israel".
+His contribution is so significant that modern scholars have bestowed upon him the title "First Among the Researchers of the Land of Israel".
 Modern scholarship relies heavily upon the 180 ancient sites he identified and described in relation to other sites, among them Usha (one-time seat of the Sanhedrin), al-Midya (the ancient Modiʿin of the Maccabees) and Battir (the ancient Betar of Bar Kokhba fame).